Tiny Black Bugs in Potting Soil: 5 Types Identified with Photos and Fixes

 Neem Oil and Insecticidal Soap

-Check out my article to discover a homemade neem oil bug spray that’s safe to use around pets and doesn’t damage plant foliage.
-If you’ve notice white bugs on plants, then you can also use neem oil to get rid of mealybugs on houseplants.
+If you’ve noticed white bugs on plants, then you can also use neem oil to get rid of mealybugs on houseplants.

 Soil Sterilization and Repellents